 Size (DxHxW): 44mm x 144mm x 83mm

-The viewfinder is a decently sized pentaprism.
+The viewfinder is decently sized.
 The measuring angle is 1 degree.
 EV readings are displayed on a red LCD at the bottom of the viewfinder.
-Unfortunately, the display does block a large portion of the viewfinder.
+Unfortunately, the display does block a large portion of your view.

 40.5mm filters can be used on the front of the meter.
 The eyepiece is able to be adjusted and fixed into place with a locking ring.

-Compared to the Minolta Spotmeter F, both viewfinders are similar in size.
-The EV display in the Minolta's viewfinder barely takes up any space, letting you see significantly more.
+The closest digital spot meter in terms of price is the Minolta Spotmeter F. The display in the Minolta's viewfinder barely takes up any space, letting you see significantly more.

 The Pentax Spotmeter V has an enormous viewfinder that dwarfs the size of the digital Pentax and Minolta meters.
-That comes with the disadvantage of being larger and it is an analog meter.
+That comes with the disadvantage of being larger and it is an analog meter, so it is best suited to landscape photography.

 Shutter Speed & Aperture Scales

-Around the front lens are two rings to calculate camera settings based on a given exposure reading.
+Around the front lens of the Pentax Digital spot meter are two rings to calculate camera exposure settings based on a given exposure reading.

 The front dial is used for ASA and shutter speed.
 There is an ASA index, ASA scale, and shutter speed scale.